-• The Army's original LRS doctrine works.
-Senior commanders get the best results from an LRS company when they employ the unit intact with its own command and control mechanisms, when it is guided at the two- or three-star level, and when it is directed against enemy targets of national significance.
+O The Army's original LRS doctrine works.
+Senior commanders get the best results from a LRS company when they employ the unit intact with its own command and control mechanisms, guided at the two- or three-star level, and directed against enemy targets of national significance.